iszczesniak/cpp/memory/index.md

 # Return value optimization

-When a result is returned by value from a function, it can be created directly (i.e., with the constructor elided) in the location for the return value.
+A result can be returned by a function directly in its destination, e.g., a variable to which the result is assigned.
+The idea is to create the result in its destination, so that it doesn't have to be copied or moved there.
 This is known as the return value optimization (RVO).
+RVO tries to elide constructors when returning a result by value.

 RVO not always can take place, because of technical reasons.
 First, because we return data, which has to be created prior to deciding